sulemanali5760/Smart-Energy-Monitoring-with-Predictive-Analytics-/README.md

 ## 📌 Features
 - 📊 Real-time monitoring of energy consumption
-- 🔮 Predictive analytics with ARIMA / Prophet
+- 🔮 Predictive analytics with ARIMA or Prophet
 - 🚨 Anomaly detection for unexpected spikes/drops
 - 📈 Dashboard with live vs forecasted energy usage